IDMNYU/DM997X-Thesis-FA15/dm997X_ms_thesis_calendar.md

     <td>Wed, Oct 14</td>
     <td>
     <ul>
-    <li><strong>Schedule one on one, 30 minute appointments for midterm assessment.</strong> Bring your printed self-assessments with you to your scheduled one one appointments.</li>
+    <li><strong>Schedule one on one, 30 minute appointments for midterm assessment.</strong> Bring your printed self-assessments with you to your scheduled one on one appointments.
+The self assessment will be posted on slack, and handed out in class.</li>
     <li><strong><a href="dm997X_ms_thesis_project.md">Project Presentation: Beta <a href="dm997X_ms_thesis_groups.md" target="_blank">(Group B)</a></a></strong></li>

     <li><strong><a href="dm997X_ms_thesis_paper.md">Intro</a></strong> 2nd Draft</li>